AlbinoGazelle/nburns.tech-source/my-website/blog/mirai.md

 My honeypot was attacked a total of 24 times from this IP address.
 Starting at 20:30 UTC and ending at 11:00 UTC.

 ## Attack Vector
 This attack was caught by the [ADBHoney](https://github.com/huuck/ADBHoney) service running on my honeypot.
 ADBHoney describes itself as a "Low interaction honeypot designed for Android Debug Bridge over TCP/IP."
-Now I have some experience with ADB in a pior CTF so I understood a small bit of what this honeypot does.
+Now I have some experience with ADB in a prior CTF so I understood a small bit of what this honeypot does.
 ADB is the Andriod Debug Bridge.
 It's essentially a protocol/tool that allows developers to communicate with andriod devices.
 It's used prominately in the emulation part of Andriod Studio.
 Unfortunately for us, the TCP section of the ADB protocol **does not** have any kind of authentication, leaving it open to attacks.
 This is what the honeypot sets up to gather samples.

 ## Payload